hapax/hapax.github.io/assets/chuzenji.md

 Between her broken English and my broken Japanese, a room is booked.
-With the infinite solicitude of *omotenashi* (Japanese hospitality), she unfolds a map and inscribes some points of interest---the temple, the falls, the grocer---between demotic hesitation markers and regrets for seasonal closures, as if it were a careless oversight on her part not to keep them open on my behalf.
+With the infinite solicitude of *omotenashi* (Japanese hospitality), she unfolds a map and inscribes some points of interest---the temple, the falls, the grocer---in between demotic hesitation markers and regrets for the seasonal closures, as if it were a careless oversight on her part not to keep them open for me.

 I tramp upstairs to deposit backpack and pretzels, and enjoy a cup of complimentary *matcha*.
+Although my window faces the lake, visibility is limited to the terraced dwellings between the back and mainstreets.
 Descending again, a toddler appears on the counter, smiling hugely, and hands me a set of random keys.
 My host materialises out of the gloom again to rescue toddler and keys,